maxwolf621/Notes/Angular/Interceptor.md

 ## Caching

 Since interceptors can handle requests by themselves, without forwarding to `next.handle()`, we can use it for caching requests.

-> If we find a response in the map, we can return an `observable` of that response, by-passing the next handler.
+If we find a response in the map, we can return an `observable` of that response, by-passing the next handler.
 ```typescript
 Observable.of()
 Observable.from()
 Observable.mergeMap()
 ```

-By Creating CacheInterceptor
+CacheInterceptor
 ```typescript
 import { Injectable } from '@angular/core';
 import { HttpEvent, HttpRequest, HttpHandler, HttpInterceptor, HttpResponse } from '@angular/common/http';